FischerMoseley/yoink/README.md

 # yoink

-Motion planning for graping a flying projectile with a robotic arm and two-finger gripper.
+Motion planning for grasping a flying projectile with a robotic arm and two-finger gripper.
 Completed as a final project for 6.843, Russ Tedrake's excellent robotic manipulation class.
 Simulation done in Drake, writeups in LaTeX, and crying in banana lounge.

 The associated Deepnote project can be viewed [here](https://deepnote.com/project/Gronkowskiiwa-lKm9Ye1YTHiV27yUSU5Iug/%2Fyoink%2Fyoink.ipynb).